co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 Gaming was a big thing for me a while ago but I find it kind of meh now, I've come to prefer doing more productive things, though I will admit that some [Hollow Knight](https://store.steampowered.com/app/367520/Hollow_Knight/) or [Terraria](https://store.steampowered.com/app/105600/Terraria/) from time to time is a nice getaway.

 I'm the kind of guy who eats grapes straight from the vine and will use the smallest spoon available when eating something he likes.
 I don't know if that says anything about me but I hope it does.
 I learn by teaching and teach by scolding, it's worked for me so far and I hope it keeps doing so.

-I haven't met Money in a while now, we don't exactly get along together, but I do have a cat named Felix whom I consider to be my best friend.
-Quarantine has got me stuck at home but that's fine, I never went anywhere anyway.
+I haven't met Money in a while now, she doesn't exactly get along well with me, but that's fine, Loneliness was always more my type.